bloominstituteoftechnology/Secret-Gists/NotesPostedInSlack/readme.md

 - Jake Cooley [1 minute ago]
   - Here is what it returned: https://pastebin.com/tu1aHj9F Does that look like it returned the correct information?

+- I think what it did is it treated you as unauthenticated, and returned a list of the few most recent public gists across all of GitHub.
+There are definitely interesting uses for that (some sort of "What's new on GitHub?" app), but yeah if you want to get back *your* gists try the `gist.getForUser({username: "yourusername"}).then(...` call.
+Also, though it was definitely helpful to see your output, I'd suggest deleting that pastebin as it does have your access_token in it.

+- Jake Cooley [2 minutes ago]
+  - Whoops, thanks.
+I deleted the token from my github so it should be fine.

+</p></details>

 ## [QUESTION 3:40PM EST](https://lambdaschoolpro.slack.com/archives/G5TDU61DE/p1510346437000238)
 I’m trying to understand the REST API v3 page: The owner of the server  registers the application, and creates the server.
 When a browser hits the root ‘/’, the server redirects the browser to GitHub’s `login/oauth/authorize` site with a query parameter of `user:email` and includes the `client_id`, which is the registered app’s id.
 What does the user enter at GitHub at this point?
 The client_secret?
 GitHub then redirects the browser to the callback URL, in the example’s case ‘/callback’, and includes a temporary code, that the server then posts back to GitHub, along with both the client_id  and client_secret.
 GitHub then sends an access token to the server.
 Is this correct?
 The document then says: